Online donations for the Chickasaw Foundation are currently unavailable. To make a donation over the phone, please call

 Jalinda Kelley - Immediate Past Chair

-Ms. Jalinda Kelley serves as the chairman for the Chickasaw Foundation Board of Trustees.
+Ms. Jalinda Kelley serves as the chairperson for the Chickasaw Foundation Board of Trustees.
 As the cabinet secretary for the Chickasaw Nation Department of Interior Services, Ms. Kelley oversees many internal operations for the tribe including human resources, benefits, compensation, the legal division, self-governance, Lighthorse police, emergency management and training and career development.

 Ms. Kelley received a bachelor’s degree from East Central University and is certified as a professional of human resources.
 She is a member of the Society of Human Resource Management, Leadership Oklahoma Class XXIX and Simmons Bank’s Ada Community Board.